restic/restic/doc/077_troubleshooting.rst

 help locate the problem.

-If ``check`` detects damaged pack files, it will show instructions on how to repair them.
-Please follow the steps from the next section first.
+If ``check`` detects damaged pack files, it will show instructions on how to repair them using the ``repair pack`` command.
+Use that command instead of the "Repair the index" section in this guide.

 2. Backup the repository
 ************************